benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 *Written with ASP.NET Core 3.x and .NET 5 in mind.*

-ASP.NET developers will be familiar with uding the `[Authorize]` attribute to decorate a class or method in a controller or Razor Page, so that a visitor will be forced to **authenticate** if they have not done so already.
+ASP.NET developers will be familiar with using the `[Authorize]` attribute to decorate a class or method in a controller or Razor Page, so that a visitor will be forced to **authenticate** if they have not done so already.

 We can also use it for **authorization** via: